ceumicrodata/onboarding/_episodes/02-terminal.md

   ~~~
   {: .output}

-- Some other useful commands and shortcuts:
+- Some, other useful commands and shortcuts:
   - `>` redirection operator will redirect standard output to another file instead of the screen.
 However, using this will *ALWAYS* overwrite the content of that file

   - `>>` redirection operator will do the same as `>` does, **BUT** it will **not** overwrite the output file.
 Instead, it will append the content of that file.

-  - `|` pipeline operator connect the ouput of one command with the input of a second command.
+  - `|` pipeline operator connects the ouput of one command with the input of a second command.

   - `sort` will sort lines of text.